BOMBING SQUADRON NINETEEN (VB-19)

 John Kantjas was born in Deary, Idaho, on August 29, 1919, and was the son of Nicolas J. Kantjas, a Greek emigrant, and his wife Winnifred Grace Taylor.
 Nicolas's origin was probably from Mainalo, a small Greek village in Tripoli, in the Peloponesse area, and his original name was Nikolaos Kantzavelos.
-When he arrived in Ellis Island in 1905 at the age of 22 years old he shortened it to be easier to pronounce in English.
+When he arrived at Ellis Island in 1905 at the age of 22 years old he shortened it to be easier to pronounce in English.
 Nicolas wasn't the only one from his family to immigrate.
 His brother Napoleon came also and lived in Chicago, Illinois according to John’s recollections.
 Unfortunately, Nicolas died when John was only 13 years old.
 Because he had a younger brother and a sister and because his sister was mentally ill, his mother sent him to live on a friend's ranch in Idaho.
 He loved that place - always talked about it.
 He was an avid outdoorsman - loved to hunt, fish, and camp.
 After high school he worked his way through college by working as a lumberjack and afterward he attended the University of Idaho, studying logistics, to become a Certified Public Accountant (CPA).
 According to his daughter Linda:

 "I heard that while he was on the Lexington Carrier he used to study hard for the CPA exam instead of goofing around with the others."

-Probably while at the university, World War II broke out and he decided to enlist in the US Navy and he was chosen for a naval aviator.
+Probably while at the university, World War II broke out and he decided to enlist in the US Navy he was chosen as a naval aviator.
 His preflight training took place at St.Mary’s College in California.
 On February 27, 1942, Navy Secretary Frank Knox sent a telegram to Saint Mary’s College stating that the campus had been selected to host one of the pre-flight establishments.
 Roughly six months later, the population at Saint Mary’s exponentially increased and the campus was a fully functioning military training site.
 John was at St.Mary’s College sometime during early 1943.
 Later he proceeded for Flight Training in NAS Corpus Christi and graduated on October 9, 1943, proudly wearing the Naval Aviators Gold Wings.
 He continued his Operational Training in NAS Jacksonville in Florida probably flying with BOMBING SQUADRON ONE.
 He then proceeded to Chicago Illinois in order to be carrier qualified before transferring to an active squadron.
 After successfully completing his qualification from the decks of USS Wolverine or USS Samble he was sent to Fleet Replacement Squadron VB-100.
 After further training, he was ordered for duty to the Pacific serving with Bombing Squadron 19.
-However, before joining VB-19 he took his in theater training in Bombing Squadron 99 which was based in Majuro.
+However, before joining VB-19 he took his theater training in Bombing Squadron 99 which was based in Majuro.
 Soon after he reported for duty in the USS Lexington probably from 10 to 29 August 1944 while the carrier moored to Eniwetok for refueling and rearming.
 On August 30, VB-19 and CV-16 sailed for Palau.
-The next three months he would face fierce combat against the Japanese Navy fleet and ground installations.
+For the next three months, he would face fierce combat against the Japanese Navy fleet and ground installations.

 BAPTISM OF FIRE